 All coastal ecosystems will experience high to very high risk under RCP8.5 by the end of the 21st century.
-The ecosystems expected to be at very high risk under the high emission scenario are coral reefs (transition from high to very high risk 0.6°C-1.2°C) (very high confidence), seagrasses meadows (2.2°C-3.0°C) (high confidence), kelp forests (2.2°C-2.8°C) (high confidence) and rocky shores (2.9°C-3.4°C) (medium confidence).
+In particular, coral reefs, seagrass meadows and kelp forests will face high to very high risk even at 1.5°C above pre-industrial temperature (high confidence).
+The ecosystems expected to be at very high risk under the high emission scenario are coral reefs (transition from high to very high risk 0.6-1.2°C) (very high confidence), seagrasses meadows (2.2-3.0°C) (high confidence), kelp forests (2.5-2.7°C) (high confidence) and rocky shores (2.9-3.4°C) (medium confidence).
 These ecosystems have low to moderate adaptive capacity, as they are highly sensitive to ocean warming, marine heat waves and acidification.
-For example, kelp forests at lowlatitudes and temperate seagrass meadows with endemic species will continue to retreat with more frequent extreme temperatures, and their low dispersal ability will elevate the risk of local extinction.
-Biogenic shallow reefs with calcified organisms (e.g., corals, mussels, calcified algae) are particularly sensitive to ocean acidification and compound effects with rising temperatures, deoxygenation, SLR and increasing extreme events, making these ecosystems highly vulnerable (with low resilience) to future emission scenarios.
+For example, kelp forests at low-latitudes and temperate seagrass meadows with endemic species will continue to retreat with more frequent extreme temperatures, and their low dispersal ability will elevate the risk of local extinction.
+Biogenic shallow reefs with calcified organisms (e.g., corals, mussels, calcified algae) are particularly sensitive to ocean acidification and compound effects with rising temperatures, deoxygenation, sea level rise and increasing extreme events, making these ecosystems highly vulnerable (with low resilience) to future emission scenarios.
 Furthermore, almost all coral reefs will greatly decline from their current levels, even if global warming remains below 2°C (very high confidence).
-Any coral reefs that do survive to the end of the century will not be the same because of irreversible changes in habitat structure and functioning, including species extinctions and food web disruptions; these changes are already taking place (e.g., the Caribbean reefs).
+Any coral reefs that do survive to the end of the century will not be the same because of irreversible changes in habitat structure and functioning, including species extinctions and food web disruptions; these changes are already taking place (e.g. the Caribbean reefs).
 The transition to new ecosystem states driven by unpredictable pulses of disturbance and progressive climate hazards will have negative impacts on ecosystem services (Section 5.4).

-The ecosystems at moderate to high risk under future emission scenarios (Figure 5.16) are mangrove forests (transition from moderate to high risk at 2.5°C-2.7°C of global sea surface warming), estuaries and sandy beaches (2.3°C-3.0°C) and salt marshes (transition from moderate to high risk at 1.8°C-2.7°C and from high to very high risk at 3.0°C-3.4°C) (medium confidence).
-Mangrove forests and salt marshes can initially cope with SLR by plant biomass accumulation, soil accretion and sediment relocation, but the evidence shows they are unlikely to withstand the SLR projected under RCP8.5.
-Moreover, pervasive coastal squeeze and human-driven habitat deterioration will reduce the natural capacity of these ecosystems to adapt to climate impacts (high confidence).
-Projected warming and SLR by the end of the century will continue to expand salinisation and hypoxia in estuaries with high risk of impacts for benthic and pelagic biota.
+The ecosystems at moderate to high risk under future emission scenarios (Figure 5.16) are mangrove forests (transition from moderate to high risk at 2.5-2.7°C of global warming), estuaries and sandy beaches (2.3-3.0°C) and saltmarshes (transition from moderate to high risk at 1.8-2.7°C and from high to very high risk at 3.0-3.4°C) (medium confidence).
+Mangrove forests and saltmarshes can initially cope with sea level rise by plant biomass accumulation, soil accretion and sediment relocation, but the evidence shows they are unlikely to withstand the sea level rise projected under RCP8.5.
+Moreover, pervasive coastal squeeze and humandriven habitat deterioration will reduce the natural capacity of these ecosystems to adapt to climate impacts (high confidence).
+Projected warming and sea level rise by the end of the century will continue to expand salinization and hypoxia in estuaries with high risk of impacts for benthic and pelagic biota.
 These impacts will be more pronounced under RCP8.5 in more vulnerable eutrophic, shallow and microtidal estuaries in temperate and high latitudes.
 Erosion in sandy beach ecosystems will continue with global warming, rising sea level and more intense and frequent storm surges and marine heat waves.
 The risk of losing habitats for flora and fauna is expected to rise to high level under the high emission scenario by the end of the 21st century (medium confidence, Figure 5.16).
 By contrast, the risk of impacts is expected to be only slightly higher than present for a low emission scenario than today (medium confidence, Figure 5.16).